loven-doo/mapipe/README.md

  gff3_to_gtf(gff, id_attrt='ID', parent_attr='Parent', gene_name_attr='gene', gtf=None)
  ```
-4. If you want conduct only one step
-Use import in python:
+4. If you want conduct only one step use import in python:
 ```
 import mapipe